Joint Estimation and Inference for Data Integration Problems based on Multiple Multi-layered Gaussian Graphical Models: Discussion

 e.g. detection of gene-protein interactions that are present, but may have different or same weights across $k$ ($\cB_1$ and $\cB_2$, respectively), and that are absent for all $k$ ($\cB_3$).
 The asymptotic result in Theorem~\ref{Thm:ThmTesting} continues to hold in this situation, and an extension of the global test (Algorithm~\ref{algo:AlgoGlobalTest}) is immediate.
 However, extending the FDR control procedure requires a technically more involved approach.

-The strength of our proposed debiased estimator \eqref{eqn:DebiasedBeta} is that only generic estimates of relevant model parameters that satisfy general rate conditions are necessary to obtain a valid asymptotic distribution.
+\paragraph*{} The strength of our proposed debiased estimator \eqref{eqn:DebiasedBeta} is that only generic estimates of relevant model parameters that satisfy general rate conditions are necessary to obtain a valid asymptotic distribution.
 This translates to a high degree of flexibility in choosing the method of estimation.
 Our formulation based on sparsity assumptions (Section~\ref{sec:algosection}) is a specific way (motivated by applications in Omics data integration) to obtain the necessary estimates.
 Sparsity may not be an assumption that is required or even valid in complex hierarchical structures from different domains of application.
 For different two-layer components in such multi-layer setups, low-rank, group-sparse or sparse methods (or a combination thereof) can be plugged into our alternating algorithm.
 Results analogous to those in Section~\ref{sec:jmmle-theory} need to be established for the corresponding estimators.
 However, as long as these estimators adhere to the convergence conditions (T1)-(T3), Theorem~\ref{Thm:ThmTesting} can be used to derive the asymptotic distributions of between-layer edges.

-\paragraph{} Finally, extending our framework to non-Gaussian data is of interest.
-As seen for the $K=1$ case in \cite{LinEtal16}, their alternating block algorithm continues to give comparable results under shrunken or truncated empirical distributions of Gaussian errors.
+Finally, extending our framework to non-Gaussian data and graph Laplacian structures is of interest.
+As seen for the $K=1$ case in \citet{LinEtal16}, their alternating block algorithm continues to give comparable results under shrunken or truncated empirical distributions of Gaussian errors.
 Similar results may be possible in the general case, and improvements can come from modifying different parts of the estimation algorithm.
 For example, the estimation of the precision matrices based on restricted support sets using log-likelihoods in \eqref{eqn:omega-y-calc} can be replaced by methods like nonparanormal estimation \citep{LiuLaffertyWasserman09} or regularized score matching \citep{LinDrtonShojaie16}.
+For graph Laplacian structures, generalization of recent work on multilayer models \citep{BayramEtal20,KumarEtal20} in the lines of the JMMLE framework may be explored.